How can we help you?

 Encuestas económicas

-Manufacturing industry dynamics in December 2025 vs. December 2024
+Manufacturing industry dynamics in March 2026 vs. March 2025

-Manufacturing industry dynamics in December 2025 vs. December 2024
+Manufacturing industry dynamics in March 2026 vs. March 2025

-In Bogota, the variation in real production was lower compared to the national total, presenting a reduction of -1.3%, sales showed a fall of -1.2% and employment an increase of 1.0%.
+In Bogota, the variation in real production was greater compared to the national total, presenting an increase of 4.0%, sales showed an increase of 4.5% and employment a fall of -0.4%.

-Manufacturing industry dynamics in December 2025 vs. December 2024
+Manufacturing industry dynamics in March 2026 vs. March 2025

-At the national level, when comparing December 2025 with the same period in 2024, it is recorded that the behavior of real sales was positive.
-In the national total, real sales increased 11.0% and the number of employed personnel increased 2.4%.
+At the national level, when comparing March 2026 with the same period in 2025, it is recorded that the behavior of real sales was positive.
+In the national total, real sales increased 13.4% and employed personnel increased 1.9%.
+In Bogotá, trade grew by 17.9% in sales for March 2026 compared to the same month in 2025; The number of people employed increased by 1.0%.

 Economic activity | Annual change (%) SALES - Bogota | Annual change (%) SALES - Cundinamarca |